deep-learning-mit/staging/_posts/2023-12-12-overparameterization.md

 2. MLP $\iff$ Gaussian Processes: The connection for infinitely-wide one-layer neural networks was introduced in <d-cite key="neal1996priors"></d-cite> and for deep networks in <d-cite key="lee2017deep"></d-cite>.
 This comes from the observation that if the weights are sampled Gaussian i.i.d., then the Central Limit Theorem states that as the width approaches infinity, the output is also Gaussian.
 We also went over this briefly in class.

-3. Gaussian Processes $\iff$ Kernel Regression: This connection is a bit harder.
-Other than the obvious fact that they both use kernels and the "kernel trick," I could not really find a resource that established a clear connection between the two other than through the intermediary of MLPs.
+3. Gaussian Processes $\iff$ Kernel Regression: Other than the obvious fact that they both use kernels and the "kernel trick," I could not really find a resource that established a clear connection between the two other than through the intermediary of MLPs.
 In this project, this is one link that I will try to explicitly establish.

 Other relevant prior works I reviewed include:
 - The formalization of the double descent curve in <d-cite key="belkin2019reconciling">, which uprooted our previous understanding of the bias-variance tradeoff and the notion that models should not overfit.
 This also motivates the use of infinite-wide neural networks (extreme overparameterization) for prediction tasks.
 Otherwise, conventional wisdom would say that these models overfit.
 - Why is this problem even interesting?
 This paper <d-cite key="radhakrishnan2022simple"> shows that kernels achieve competitive performance for important matrix completion tasks, so neural networks are not necessarily the only solution to many tasks of interest.
 - The lecture notes from [this IAP class](https://web.mit.edu/modernml/course/).
-I used some of the notation, definitions, and theorems from the lecture notes to write this post, but I also worked through some of the math on my own (e.g. the overparameterized linear regression proof for general $\eta$, proving that $X^\dagger$ minimizes $\ell_2$ norm, etc.).
+I used some of the notation, definitions, and theorems from the lecture notes to write this post, but I also worked through some of the math on my own (e.g. the overparameterized linear regression proof for general $\eta$ and $w^{(0)}$, proving that $X^\dagger$ minimizes $\ell_2$ norm, etc.).
 - I also used [this blog](https://lilianweng.github.io/posts/2022-09-08-ntk/) to better understand the intuition behind NTKs.

 The gaps in prior knowledge I want to tackle include (1) the explicit connection between GPs and kernel regression and (2) how sparsity of kernel regression can help explain the generalization abilities of neural networks.